-Rather than writing another SEO guide on how to optimise your eCommerce stores when there’s already so many out there.
+Rather than writing another eCommerce SEO guide when there’s already so many out there.

 I decided to do something a little different.

 Using a mixture of manual research and a simple custom-built scraper, I’ve spent the last month auditing 1,200 sites to give you a data-backed analysis of the biggest SEO mistakes.